simonmarqvard/weather_widget/README.md

 To run this project

 - Clone this project
+- Run `npm -i` to install all relevant packages
 - Add a `.env` file to your project and add `WEATHER_API_KEY=[your_apiKey]` to the file
 - Make sure you are running a recent version of Node >20.0.0
 - Run `npm run dev` to run the project on your local machine